acoppes/wp-html-rotator/readme.txt

 note: Using GMT notation doesn't work in some installations, not sure which php version is required for that to work.

+== Configuration ==

+The first lines of the plugin contains some global variables to configure the plugin, for example, if you want to disable the generator from the admin -> settings page, among other configurations.

+- WP_HTML_ROTATOR_DEBUG: defines if the plugin echoes debug information.
+- WP_HTML_ROTATOR_ENABLE_WIDGETS: enables the shortcode to work on text widgets.
+- WP_HTML_ROTATOR_ENABLE_GENERATOR: enable the shortcode generator to be shown in the admin panel or not.

 == Changelog ==

 - Added the shortcode with the default parameters.